 Rector Gunnar Bovim and Øyvind Hauge, NTNU’s Project Manager for Digital Assessments (Image: property of NTNU)

 Moreover, the Rector Gunnar Bovim strongly believes that having a permanent local properly-equipped digital infrastructure can help NTNU make a big turning point in its assessment practices.
 Both Bovim and Hauge agree that the digitisation of educational evaluations may require a thorough reconsideration of the assessment system in general and in particular, how the learning outcomes are assessed.
 Therefore, NTNU is open to research in this area so that the educators could better distinguish between what students need and don’t need to learn.

 To conclude, Norges Teknisk-Naturvitenskapelige Universitet is continuously evaluating and enhancing its processes and tools related to digital assessment.
 Without doubt, the university has still much to do to achieve its digitisation goals, but we can see their strong commitment to educational innovation, making NTNU a leader in the sector, not only in Norway, but globally.

 If you are interested in the original article covering the event, you can keep reading about the official opening of NTNU’s Exam Factory.

+If want to learn more about the Norwegian University of Science and Technology's experience with Inspera Assessment, check out our Case Study on NTNU.
 Do you want to learn more about how our customers are transitioning to online assessment?
 Read about their unique journeys to inclusive, fair and relevant assessment in our Customer Case Studies.